silexlabs/eleventy-plugin-directus/README.md

 ### Troubleshooting

+`directus_collections` need to be readable, as well as the other collections you want to access in your 11ty website

 For this plugin to retrieve **public** data, check the permissions for the public role in directus

 For this plugin to retrieve **private** data, use the `skd.authenticated` option, see "Advanced options" section bellow